 - currently on a spinal column point/salary that is higher than minimum of the grade/salary of the job being recruited to.
 Where this occurs, there is guidance in the Council's Starting Salary Policy to ensure consistency of application across the organisation. - 12.
 From time to time it may be necessary to take account of the external pay levels in the labour market in order to attract and retain employees with particular experience, skills and capability.
 Where necessary, the Council will ensure the requirement for such is objectively justified by reference to clear and transparent evidence of relevant market comparators and benchmark information, using data sources available from within the Local Government sector and outside, as appropriate.
-The past year has shown a rise in demand for certain skills and expertise in a variety of public sector roles and so it is important that we understand how best to respond to that in order to attract and retain the expertise we need to be competitive with comparable organisations.
-The pandemic has also created more opportunities for staff to look for roles across a broader geography because of hybrid working and so we need to ensure our working arrangements reflect this.
+In recent years, there has been a rise in demand for certain skills and expertise in a variety of public sector roles, so it is important that we understand how best to respond to attract and retain the expertise we need to be competitive with comparable organisations.
+The post-pandemic legacy has also created more opportunities for staff to look for roles across a broader geography because of hybrid working and so we need to ensure our working arrangements reflect this.